VaibhavAher219/DAO/README.md

 5. Run the application:

-6. Access CryptoDevs DAO through your browser at `http://localhost:3000`.
+6. Access DAO through your browser at `http://localhost:3000`.

 ## Proposals

-Proposals are created by CryptoDevs NFT owners and contain the necessary information for voting and decision-making.
+Proposals are created by  NFT owners and contain the necessary information for voting and decision-making.
 When creating a proposal, make sure to include the following details:

 - Target NFT name
 - Target NFT description